 Making Olive Leaf Tea

 Freshly collected olive leaves are rolled and steamed to make olive leaf tea so one can sip on them while absorbing all the antioxidant benefits of the olive.
-It is one of the most popular traditional herbal teas used by Mediterranean people to heal illness is olive leaf tea.
+Olive leaf tea is one of the most popular traditional herbal teas used by Mediterranean people to heal illness.

 Olive leaves have been utilized in the human diet as an extract, herbal tea, and powder since ancient times because of their inherent medicinal powers.
 It has been used for centuries to cure a variety of illnesses and disorders, including malaria, the common cold, and tropical illnesses.